Arunk0548/Headouthack/README.md

 Staff app has been developed in Android, and Customer app has been developed in iOS.

 When a customer place an order, it goes to Staff app and display on dashboard, Now staff will serve each individual items and send an invoice.
-Then Customer app request for payment
+Then Customer app request for payment and same payment request is acknowledge by customer app.